Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 <br>

-We fitted our final model with all available and created a new column `has_tags_vegetarian` that indicates if the recipes has `vegetarian` tag.
+We fitted our final model with all available data and created a new column `has_tags_vegetarian` that indicates if the recipes have the `vegetarian` tag.

-We then shuffle the `has_tags_vegetarian` 1000 times and get 1000 simulated difference in average precision test statistics for recipes with and without `vegetarian` tag during the permutation test.
-The emperical distribution of permutation test result is shown as below.
+We then shuffle the `has_tags_vegetarian` 1000 times and get 1000 simulated differences in average precision test statistics for recipes with and without the `vegetarian` tag during the permutation test.
+The empirical distribution of permutation test results is shown below.

 <iframe src="figures/fair.html" width=800 height=600 frameBorder=0></iframe>

 From the graph above, we can see that the observed difference in precision falls below the significance level of 0.05, suggesting that the observed statistics in our sample are likely by random chance alone.
 The p-value we obtained from performing our permutation testing is approximately 0.403, which is greater than our significance level of 0.05.
-Therefore, we **fail to feject our null hypothesis** that the precision of our classifier is likely around the same for recipes with and without `vegetarian` tag, and any observed differences are due to random chance.
-Our model **achieves precision parity** across groups with and without `vegetarian`tag.
+Therefore, we **fail to reject our null hypothesis** that the precision of our classifier is likely around the same for recipes with and without the `vegetarian` tag, and any observed differences are due to random chance.
+Our model **achieves precision parity** across groups with and without the `vegetarian` tag.

 [Back to the Top](#table-of-contents)